RadarVisuals/RADAR/full_codebase_dump.md

 import { useAudioVisualizer } from './useAudioVisualizer';
 import { useAnimationLifecycleManager } from './useAnimationLifecycleManager';
 import { usePLockSequencer } from './usePLockSequencer';
-import { useWorkspaceContext } from '../context/WorkspaceContext';
 import { useVisualEngineContext } from '../context/VisualEngineContext';
 import { useUpProvider } from '../context/UpProvider';
+import { useProjectStore } from '../store/useProjectStore'; // New Import
-import { useUserSession } from '../context/UserSessionContext';
+import { useWalletStore } from '../store/useWalletStore'; // New Import

 export const useCoreApplicationStateAndLifecycle = (props) => {
   const {